haya0206/csv2qrcode-client/README.md

-# ⚡️CsvToQrcode
+# ⚡️csv2qrcode

 https://csv2qrcode.com

-CsvToQrcode is make csv to qrcode ✨
+csv2qrcode is a site that makes csv to qrcode✨

 # Stack